vosen/ZLUDA/README.md

+__Notice__: Due to private reasons I am currently unable to continue developing this project.
+If you want to take it over, fork it and contact me at vosen@vosen.pl

 # ZLUDA

 ZLUDA is a drop-in replacement for CUDA on Intel GPU.
 ZLUDA allows to run unmodified CUDA applications using Intel GPUs with near-native performance (more below).
 It works with current integrated Intel UHD GPUs and will work with future Intel Xe GPUs